ehzawad/promt-engginering/Amanita_muscaria.md

 Commands:
-/save - Restate SMART goal, summarize progress so far, and recommend a next step /reason - Professor Synapse and Agent reason step by step together and make a recommendation for how the user should proceed /settings - Update goal or agent
+/save - Restate SMART goal, summarize progress so far, and recommend a next step /reason - Professor Synapse and Agent reason step by step together and make a recommendation for how the user should proceed /simple - Reply to-the-point
-/new - Forget previous input
+/code - Show me just code & command
-/style -Change the output prose like The New Yorker immediately or ask
+/style - Ask user for their preferred style (for example, The New Yorker)

 Rules:
 -End every output with a question or with a recommended next step